BeamMW/beam-docs/source/rtd_pages/user_testnet_and_mainnet.rst

 Downloading binaries
 --------------------

-Mainnet address is https://beam.mw/downloads or https://beam.mw/downloads/mainnet, Testnet address is https://beam.mw/downloads/testnet
-Testnet binaries will always include “testnet” in the filename, e.g. *Beam-Wallet-Testnet-x.y.zzz.dmg*
+Mainnet address is https://www.beam.mw/downloads/mainnet, Testnet address is https://www.beam.mw/downloads/testnet Testnet binaries will always include “testnet” in the filename, e.g. *Beam-Wallet-Testnet-x.y.zzz.dmg*

 Desktop wallet app and CLI wallet
 ---------------------------------

 * In case desktop wallets run integrated nodes, make sure that they use different ports.
 By default, the Mainnet node will use 10005 port, while Testnet will use 11005 port.
 * For desktop wallet, the port of the integrated node can be set in the Settings screen.
 * Mainnet wallet files and logs are kept in the *Beam Wallet* folder, Testnet wallet files are in *Beam Wallet Testnet* folder by default.
 * Desktop wallet and download pages on Testnet will have a dark violet background, Mainnet background will remain the same.